V4Fire/Client/src/base/b-router/README.md

 ##### Custom entry points

-Now you can add new files that represent entry points, for example,
+Now we can add new files that represent custom entry points of our application, for example,

-*your-project-directory/src/entries/p-v4-components-demo.js*
+*our-project-directory/src/entries/p-v4-components-demo.js*

 ```js
 // To add a component you need to create import for its index file